pombredanne/MockMockMock/ReadMe.md

 PyMockMockMock is a Python [mocking](http://en.wikipedia.org/wiki/Mock_object) library.

-It focuses on as-strict-and-explicit-as-needed definition of the mocks' behaviour.
+It focuses on very explicit definition of the mocks' behaviour.
-This allows very specific unit-tests as well as more generic ones.
+It allows as-specific-as-needed unit-tests as well as more generic ones.

 Basic usage
 ===========